 Taxa richness: The median number of unique taxa present among downstream and mid-stream sites has increased overall (Figure 4), while this metric has varied more among upstream sampling sites.
 The range of taxa richness across all reaches is generally in the intermediate scoring range for the IBI.
 Among downstream sites, mean taxa richness in 2016 was significantly greater than in 2014, and greater but not quite significant compared to 2005 (p=0.0892).
-Among mid-stream sites, mean taxa richness in 2016 was significantly greater than in 2014 and 2012, and greater but not quite significant compared to 2011 (p=0.0599).
+Among mid-stream sites, mean taxa richness in 2016 was significant compared to 2011 (p=0.0599).
 Among upstream sites, mean taxa richness in 2016 was not significantly different from other years, although the difference was not quite significant compared to 2015 (higher in 2016; p=0.0955).